TimStewartJ/gluchart/README.md

 For access to this dataset, please follow the link: https://github.com/irinagain/Awesome-CGM/wiki/Anderson-(2016)

 ## Training
-To train our model, we wrote the program in Python and conducted training on Google Colab.
-Once the model was finished, we could have it predict future values for validation.
+To train our model, we wrote the program in Python and conducted training on Microsoft Azure.
+We also hosted our web app for the user to interact with our model on Azure. interacts with the model with on Azure.

 ## Verification
 To ensure the validity of our predictions, we use the Clarke Error Grid Analysis (EGA), a widely accepted method developed in 1987 specifically for measuring the quality of blood glucose level predictions.
 In essence, EGA plots glucose predictions on a graph divided into five regions (Regions A through E).
 Region A represents accurate predictions, while regions B, C, D, and are increasingly "bad" prediction, with point E being a potentially dangerous misprediction.